 NOTE: Before course work can be started, a student must apply for,

-and be admitted to, a graduate-level academic program, or be admitted to the CMU College of Graduate Studies as a non-degree-seeking student.
+and be admitted to, a graduate-level academic program, or be admitted to Graduate Studies as a non-degree-seeking student.

 Courses taken as a non-degree-seeking student may be prerequisite courses, or otherwise may or may not be counted toward completion of a